ksetdekov/datasciencecoursera/05 Reproducible research/notes.md

 Ideal - all google data center contents.
 In real world there are limitations.
 Possible solution - some subset, uci machine learning repository.

 ##### obtain
 get raw, reference the source, be polite, record url and time

 ##### clean data
 - process raw
 - learn how pre-processed
 - understand the source
 - record all preprocessing
 - *determine if data are good enough - if not, quit or change data*

+##### explore
+do exploratory data analysis
+##### statistical preditction/modelling

+##### interpret results
+Use the appropriate language
+- describes
+- correlates with/associated with
+- leads to/causes
+- predicts
+Give an explanation
+Interpret coefficients
+Interpret measures of uncertainty

+##### challenge results
+- challenge steps
+- challenge measures of uncertainty
+- choice of terms to include
+- think alternative analyses

+##### synthesize/write-up results
+- Lead with the question
+- Summarize the analyses into the story
+- Don't include every analysis, include it (If it is needed for the story If it is needed to address a challenge)
+- Order analyses according to the story, rather than chronologically
+- Include "pretty" figures that contribute to the story

+### Organize data analysis